Volume 3 Issue 6 - 2019

 C- Pulp chamber floor.

-D- Furcal perforation with the coronal diameter in the pulpal floor represented by d1 and apical diameter in the furcation area of the roots represented by d2
+D- Furcal perforation with the coronal diameter in the pulpal floor represented by d1 and apical diameter in the furcation area of the roots

 E- The length measured by the digital callipers from the decoronated surface of the crown of the sample to the furcal area represented by H.

 F- The remaining dentin thickness from the pulp chamber floor to the furcal area calculated by decreasing 5 mm from the reading obtained by the digital callipers as represented by h.